RabyAI/PaperRaby/README.md

 ### In the queue

-- Automated literature review
-- Citation management and formatting
 - Outline generation for research papers
 - Draft writing assistance
+- Citation management and formatting
+- AI research paper review

 ## License
 This project is licensed under the Apache 2.0 License.